-Anesthesiologists manipulate the cervical spine every day (during endotracheal intubation and patient positioning) and deal frequently with cervical spine disease.
-Nevertheless, few anesthesiologists understand the anatomy and biomechanics of the cervical spine.
-This presentation will review the anatomy and motion of the normal Cspine and movements that occur during routine direct laryngoscopy and intubation.
-I will also discuss several relevant disease states, including Down syndrome, rheumatoid arthritis and trauma.
+Every day, Anesthesiologists manipulate the neck, e.g. during endotracheal intubation and patient positioning.
+However, few understand the anatomy and biomechanics of the cervical spine (Cspine).
+This presentation will review the anatomy and motion of the normal Cspine and the movements that occur during routine direct laryngoscopy.
+I will then discuss some of the issues surrounding airway management in the patient with an unstable neck.